fredrik-pettersson/Capstone-Project-Final-Report/README.md

 # Results
 I found that the strongest predictors that differentiate winners from losers include 1) Number of breakpoints lost while serving as a percentage of total serve points (on average 2.8% vs 3.7% for winners and losers, respectively), and 2) Number of first serves that resulted in a winning point as a percentage of total serve points (on average 46% vs 43% for winners and losers, respectively), based on a total of 1105 five-set matches played between 2010 and 2022.

 The charts below show the winning player on x-axis and losing player on y-axis.
 In the first chart, the percentage of breakpoints lost is skewed with the loser having a higher percentage of break points lost than the winner.
-Similarly, the second chart shows how the percentage of first serves won is skewed towards the winner:
+Similarly, the second chart shows how the percentage of first serve points won is skewed towards the winner:

 ![bpLostPerct](https://github.com/fredrik-pettersson/Capstone-Project-Final-Report/assets/146313002/d413ee9b-c65a-4b39-ae2a-f9ef6300d003)